Swiss to vote on enshrining cycling in the constitution

 A useless burden?

-With this compromise solution, the counter-proposal passed through parliament successfully: all parties approved it, except for the conservative right Swiss People’s Party, who said that the amendment was useless and disrupts the division of powers between the federal government, cantons and municipalities.
+With this compromise solution, the counter-proposal passed through parliament successfully: all parties approved it, except for the conservative right Swiss People’s Party, who said that the amendment was useless and disrupts the division of powers between the government, cantons and municipalities.

-“We are interfering with the sovereignty of the cantons and municipalities, and we are fixing something that already works,” said Thomas Hurter for the People’s Party caucus.
+“We are interfering with the sovereignty of the cantons and municipalities, and we are fixing something that already works,” said People's Party parliamentarian Thomas Hurter.
 He emphasised that cantons and municipalities know exactly where they need to intervene.

-“The federal government is not allowed to assume new powers that do not fall under its remit”, added party colleague Erich Hess.
+“The federal government is not allowed to assume new powers that do not fall under its remit,” added party colleague Erich Hess.

 For the People’s Party, it’s utopian to believe that by creating a whole network of cycling paths the use of bicycle transport will be increased.
 Adverse weather conditions – cold, heat, rain, snow, wind – are often a deterring factor, said Hurter.
 Furthermore, short daily commutes that can be easily done by bike are generally those on flat ground; that is, in the cities, where there is not much room for extension of existing infrastructure.